Brainfkt/mermaid-preview-offline/docs/USER_GUIDE.md

 that block.
 Run **Preview All Blocks in Document** to open a live document view.
 It updates after source edits.
 Select **Go to source**, or double-click a diagram canvas, to reveal and select the matching source block.
-Each card has independent pointer-centered zoom, trackpad pinch, pan mode, and restored viewport state.
+Each card has independent pointer-centered zoom, trackpad pinch, and restored viewport state.
 When resizing is enabled, drag the handle below a card or focus it and use the arrow keys; `documentation.maxHeight` can cap its height.
 Select **Present** to show one diagram per full-window slide; use the arrow,